aaryanacharya12003/resume-screening-rag/README.md

 ## 📞 Support

-For questions or issues, please contact: anshul@jobtalk.ai
+For questions or issues, please contact: aaryanacharya12003@gmail.com

 ---